tandrup/SquairPlay/README.md

 SquairPlay
 ==========
-This is the first hacky attempt at streaming stuff from iTunes/iPhone to Squeezebox Server via AirTunes.
+This is the first hacky attempt at streaming stuff from iTunes/iPhone to Squeezebox Server via AirPlay.

 Matthew Flint, m@tthew.org